srahul00/Supervised-and-Unsupervised-Learning/README.md

 # Supervised-and-Unsupervised-Learning

-Basic Machine Learning Algorithms implemented (from scratch) as a part of coursework
+Basic Machine Learning Algorithms implemented (from scratch) as a part of college coursework.